KonstantinTomashevich/Cushion/README.md

 need from wrapped code if we need to or to just break out of query: cursor and access will be properly closed.
 Just don't return value pointer like that, databases APIs do not expect such behavior for sure.

+There is an argument that similar result could be achieved through macro with variadic arguments.
+It is true and it is totally possible, however it is usually less readable and some code formatters have trouble with that approach.
+Also, debuggers might have an issue with using variadic arguments for wrapping as it may result in elision of proper line directives.
+Therefore, wrapper macros might be cleaner and more tool-friendly solution in most cases.

 ### Statement accumulators

 Statement accumulators are a framework for conditionally generating code in one place from another place.
 This feature